Prag8855/aab/content/guides/german-health-insurance/for-students.md

 ## For a language course

-To apply for a language course visa, you need [expat health insurance](/glossary/Expat%20health%20insurance).
+To apply for a language course visa, you only need [expat health insurance](/glossary/Expat%20health%20insurance).
 It must cover you from the day you arrive in Germany.
-I recommend [Feather](/out/feather-expats) or [HanseMerkur](/out/hansemerkur-expats), but there are [many other options](/guides/german-health-insurance#best-expat-health-insurance).
+I recommend [Feather](/out/feather-expats), but there are [many other options](/guides/german-health-insurance#best-expat-health-insurance).

 ## For study preparation